delcypher/lc/README.txt

 ildump.gnu - This is a GNUplot script to show the output of Lattice::indexedNDump() in GNUplot's interactive mode. itk.gnu - This is a GNUplot script to show the output of the sim-state program on the file defined by the variable ANNEALING_FILE.
-It plots "iTk" against monte carlo step. ldump.gnu - This is a GNUplot script to show the output of Lattice::nDump() in GNUplot's interactive mode. tests.sh - This is a script to automatically build and execute test harnesses in the make file. vpn.sh - This is a bash shell script used to setup a connection to the UoB VPN if pptpclient has already been configured on a GNU/Linux system with ppsetup.
+It plots "iTk" against monte carlo step. ldump.gnu - This is a GNUplot script to show the output of Lattice::nDump() in GNUplot's interactive mode. path.sh - This is a bash shell script to add the build directory to the PATH variable so you can run the executables from any directory.
+To use it run ``source path.sh'' . tests.sh - This is a script to automatically build and execute test harnesses in the make file. vpn.sh - This is a bash shell script used to setup a connection to the UoB VPN if pptpclient has already been configured on a GNU/Linux system with ppsetup.